Send the link below via email or IMCopy

 reaching Earth’s surface is directly related to the angle of incoming solar radiation.
 The greater the Sun’s angle of insolation, the greater the amount of ultraviolet light that reaches Earth’s surface.
 If the ozone layer were completely destroyed, the ultraviolet light reaching Earth’s surface would most likely increase human health problems, such as skin cancer and eye damage.

 m.
 Explain how this volcanic eruption could have caused the general decrease in temperature shown by the graph.
+Review the previous 2 slides if needed!

 — Dust from the volcanic eruption carried high in the atmosphere reflected and reduced the sunlight reaching Earth's surface.